YiliZh/dmc/README.md

 ## Overview

-The DMC project is a web application designed to [provide a brief description of the application's purpose].
+The DMC project is a web application designed to meeting managment.

 ## Features